HeapSpace/heapcon/content/talks/programmatic-advertising-or-who-decides-what-ads-ill-see/_index.md

 ---
 title: "Programmatic advertising - or who decides what ads I'll see?"
+description: "How are millions of ads evaluated in under 10ms, at 250k requests/second."
 ---

 Did you ever wonder how the news site decides which ad to show you?